Bramble Lodge, Cransworth Springs

 Home – 01208 367159 Simon mobile – 07906627649 Caroline mobile – 07811132712

 Wi-Fi – The PIN for all networks you will come across is cransworth

-As you move around the site you may also pick up the following networks: Grounds (which covers the area around the pool and Piskey Hut), Ivy Cottage and Cottage Extender
+As you move around the site you may also pick up the following networks: Grounds (which covers the area around the pool and Piskey Hut), Ivy Cottage, Cottage Extender and Stable

 Relevant pages from instruction manuals for the various kitchen appliances can be found via the Links page on our website, however please note the following points as a guide: